fission/docs.fission.io/docs/content/concepts/trigger.en.md

 ## MQ Trigger

 Message queue based trigger enables ability to listen on a topic and invoke a function for each message.
-You can optinally send a response to another topic.
+You can optionally send a response to another topic.
 By default it is assumed that the messages in queue are in application/json format but you can specify otherwise while creating the trigger.
-Currently `nats-streaming` and `azure-storage-queue` are supported message queues supported.
+Currently, `nats-streaming` and `azure-storage-queue` are supported message queues.

 MQ triggers are great for integrating various systems in a decoupled and asynchronous manner.